Measuring Forces in the Force Shunt

 Calibration is the process of comparing a measuring instrument against an authoritative reference (such as certified calibration weights) for the same type of measurement.
 For measurement accuracy, the device must be calibrated before it goes into service (either before or after installation).
 Calibration gives a characteristic curve created by graphing the transducer response (output signal) vs. the applied force over a range of values.
 This curve then serves as a reference for proper maintenance calibration throughout the device’s service life.
 As with all measured loads, the calibration weights must be axial to the measuring device’s intended direction.

-Where force shunts are present, especially in determining the magnitude and direction of the force shunt, calibration is highly important.
-It helps to ensure that the instrument is providing an accurate indication of the actual force in the tested object that is creating the force shunt.
+Where force shunts are present, load cell calibration is highly important.
+It helps to ensure that the instrument is providing an accurate reading of the actual force shunt in the tested object as opposed to other forces present.
+Also, the load cell’s quality will determine both the reading’s accuracy and the longevity of the load cell’s calibration after repeated uses.

 When using load cells/force transducers, high precision calibration can occur before mounting in the field (also called formal calibration).
 However, for the specific application of force shunt measurement, the recommended practice is to calibrate the load cell directly on the object in the field right after installation.
 The calibration procedure will involve capturing the output of the load cell when there is zero-load on the shunt.
 This output is again measured when the maximum rated force is applied along the shunt.
 The calibration technician then makes the necessary adjustments to the amplifier and readout until the output of the measurement instrument matches the nominal value specified in its datasheet.
 As with any calibration procedure, it is important to control conditions such as temperature, alignment of load, and humidity as much as possible when calibrating the force shunt.